mwrouse/time-slime/README.md

 If your project is NOT using SQLITE, then you need to take `third_party/sqlite3/sqlite3.h` and `third_party/sqlite3/sqlite3.c` as well, and change the path to `sqlite3.h` in `timeslime.h` based on where you place the files.

+## Building
+To build the command line utility, you can just run:
+> make
+on Windows or Linux.

 &nbsp;